streamingfast/hivemapper-fleet-management/README.md

 > **Note**
-> When joining a fleet, the account that is joining the fleet must be signing from a different device than the one the fleet manager is using to generate the Join Fleet link
+> When joining a fleet, the account that is joining the fleet must be signing from a different device than the one the fleet manager is using to generate the Join Fleet link.
+If you are trying to add accounts that you control to your own fleet, you'll have to use two different devices to do this.

 #### Adding Your First Driver
 If this is your first time adding a driver, you will be presented with a button to import a driver.
 Once selected, you'll be able to enter the Solana address of the driver you'd like to add.
 The driver will need to provide this to you after they have set up their [Phantom](https://phantom.app) wallet.

 > **Note**
 > The driver must use a brand new Solana address that has never connected to Hivemapper when joining a fleet.
+If they have connected in any way to Hivemapper with this address, it will not allow them to join your fleet, and they will need to give you a new address to be added with.

 <img src="images/Web-Manager/1-web-m-add-first-driver.png">

 You will then be presented a button to copy a link which you can send to the driver.
 The driver will then open this link on their device where they have Phantom installed, and sign the requests to join your fleet.

+> **Warning**
+> The driver will need to accept your request to join your fleet within 5 minutes of generating the Join Fleet link.

 <img src="images/Web-Manager/3-web-m-copy-link.png">